L16H7N1N65/flappy_french/README.md

 ## Avertissement
 Ce jeu est une simulation inspirée d'événements réels mais n'a aucune intention politique ou partisane.
 Il est destiné uniquement à des fins éducatives et de pratique du développement logiciel.
+"""
+    Flappy French Game
+    Copyright (C) 2024  L16H7N1N65

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+    You can contact me at linda.meghouche@gmail.com
+"""